tedsluis/ansible-dump1090/README.md

 ## Install Ansible

-To install Ansible on your management system.
+To install Ansible on your own management system.
 ````
 pi@raspberry-1:~ $ sudo apt-get update
 pi@raspberry-1:~ $ sudo apt-get install ansible
 ````
-Check here the installation notes for other linux distro's: http://docs.ansible.com/ansible/intro_installation.html
+Check here the installation notes for all linux distro's: http://docs.ansible.com/ansible/intro_installation.html

-By default it store its configuration files in /etc/ansible.
+By default it stores its configuration files in /etc/ansible.
 By we will change this in a minute (see below).

 ## Generate SSH key